 - sharing of risks and costs (ie liability) with a partner

-- access to greater resources, including specialised staff, technology and finance
+- access to greater resources, for example technology and finance

 Joint ventures often enable growth without having to borrow funds or look for outside investors.
 You may be able to: